Sony ULT Wear Review [Still WORTH IT in 2026?]

 Sony WH-CH720N vs Sony ULT Wear side by side

-At the time of this writing, the ULT Wear does retail at $198, but is currently on sale for around $165.
+At the time of this writing, the ULT Wear retails at $249.99, but is currently on sale under $150.

-For that price, I do think you’re getting basically a slightly “upgraded” and more modern version of the XM4, for less money than the XM4 still currently costs today (still around $248 USD brand new).
+For that price, I do think you’re getting basically a slightly “upgraded” and more modern version of the XM4.

 The cheaper $99 Sony WH-CH720N surprised me the most, and I find it to be a relative bargain at that price, but the ULT Wear is objectively a better headphone for sound quality, build quality, and noise cancelling performance.